![]() |

 interest NEAR default finds debates containing both of the words "interest" and "default" close together.
 The debates are presented in order, debates containing e.g. "interest in default" will appear higher in the results list than those with "interest is charged by default".

-The command language search screen allows you to construct complex queries, including boolean and nested queries using a command language syntax.
+The command language search screen allows you to construct

-The command language search feaures, while a little more difficult to master, allow a more detailed and complex search statement than is the case with either the basic or advanced standard search screens.
+allow a more detailed and complex search statement than is the case with either

 Click here to go to the command language search page.